-Narrative therapy is a form of counseling that views people as separate from their problems.
-This allows clients to get some distance from the issue to see how it might actually be helping them, or protecting them, more than it is hurting them.
-With this new perspective, individuals feel more empowered to make changes in their thought patterns and behavior and “rewrite” their life story for a future that reflects who they are, what they are capable of, and what their purpose is, separate from their problems.
+Narrative therapy is a form of counseling that views people as separate from their problems and destructive behaviors.
+This allows clients to get some distance from the difficulty they face; this helps them to see how it might actually be helping or protecting them, more than it is hurting them.
+With this perspective, individuals feel more empowered to make changes in their thought patterns and behavior and “rewrite” their life story for a future that reflects who they really are, what they are capable of, and what their purpose is, separate from their problems.

 When It's Used